Types of eCommerce Business Models With Examples (2026)

 The Business-to-Government (B2G) eCommerce model involves businesses providing products or services to government entities.
 These transactions usually involve specialized products or services delivered through contracts.

-- A common example of this model is when an IT company provides its services to a government agency.
+A common example of this model is when an IT company provides its services to a government agency.
+A well-known example of this model is IBM, which provides technology solutions to government sectors worldwide.
+SAP Ariba is another major B2G platform used for government procurement and contracting.

 Consumer to Government (C2G)